Patelco Credit Union

 Patelco Credit Union is a member owned, not-for-profit credit union that serves Northern California, particularly the San Francisco Bay Area.
 Founded in 1936, it is one of the oldest and largest credit unions in the country.
 With more than $9 billion in assets, it is the 22nd largest credit union in the country.

 History

-Patelco Credit Union once served an organization formally known as Pacific Telephone & Telegraph Company (now known as AT&T).
+Patelco Credit Union once served an organization formerly known as Pacific Telephone & Telegraph Company (now known as AT&T).
 However, in 1983 it opened its doors to the public and now operates 37 branches in Northern California.
 It provides services in the form of deposits, lending, investments, and insurance.

+On June 29th, 2024, Patelco had experienced a ransomware attack, causing a partial service outage.
+It's started to provide daily updates in its Security Incident Updates & Information Center.